4ster-light/bfcompiler/README.md

 If you want to install it after cloning the repo, you can do so with

+> [!IMPORTANT]
+> There is also a `prototype.rkt` file inside of src/ which you can run with the racket interpreter without dependencies, it's the original version of this program when I first got interested on this project.
+>

 ```bash
 cargo install --path .
 ```